 Archive of Papers Authored by Hans Aili

-Revision Date: 25 January, 2019 - this a project page subjected to constant change.
+Revision Date: 25 January, 2019 - edited 8 November 2019.
+This a project page subjected to constant change.

 During my active (salaried) years as Professor of Latin, enjoying multifarious teaching duties and a lot of administrative ones, I published a modest number of papers - academic or popular - that are now rather difficult to find in their printed form.
 I have therefore decided to re-read them, correct all errors I can find, and publish them anew as pdf-files on my homepage.
 They are intended for free downloading and reading by interested colleagues and other readers.
 If you refer to them, please do so in the customary academic manner and by giving the homepage address!